Skip to main content

 Identity

-• Cisgender: Someone whose gender identity matches the sex they were assigned at birth.
+• Cisgender: Someone whose gender identity aligns with the sex they were assigned at birth.

-• Non-binary: An umbrella term for gender identities that are not exclusively male or female.
+• Non-binary: An umbrella term for gender identities that do not fit exclusively within the binary categories of man or woman.

 Concepts